 - Will the Foreign, Commonwealth and Development Office (FCDO) contribute to ECHO programming?

 - Will FCDO make up the shortfall of humanitarian funding as a result of the reduced access to ECHO programmes by UK NGOs?

 - What about the lists of least developed countries (LDCs) and heavily indebted poor countries (HIPCs)?
 Will these change?

 - Are we certain there are no nationality restrictions for EIDHR and IcSP?

-Join the Bond Funding Group for the latest funding insights and to connect with other funding professionals.
+Join the Bond EU funding and policy group for the latest funding insights and to connect with other funding professionals.